A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Conclusion

 \section{Conclusion}

-We present an approach to local sound speed estimation that improves estimates in challenging heterogeneous media, especially cases with reverberation clutter and large changes in sound speed.
-The proposed estimator optimizes sound speed by implementing the WFC beamformer, which involves simulating transmit and receive wavefield propagation, using auto-differentiation software.
+We present a method for local sound speed imaging that improves estimation in challenging heterogeneous media compared to a state-of-the-art approach, especially in cases with reverberation clutter and large changes in sound speed.
+The proposed estimator optimizes sound speed by implementing the WFC beamformer---which involves simulating transmit and receive wavefield propagation---using auto-differentiation software.
 A total-variation regularized CMPE loss is calculated from beamformed data, and a local sound speed map is iteratively updated using gradient descent, with the backpropagated gradient automatically computed through software.
-We compare sound speed estimates and aberration correction for this beamformer with a previously-published straight-ray DAS approach, showing larger estimated sound speed variation between different media regions, decreased estimation error, and improved image resolution and contrast.
-These results show promise for extending pulse-echo sound speed estimation to more challenging \textit{in vivo} imaging situations with significant clutter and sound speed changes.
+We compare sound speed estimates and aberration correction for the proposed beamformer with a previously-published straight-ray DAS approach, showing larger estimated sound speed variation between different media regions, decreased estimation error, and improved image resolution and contrast.
+These results are promising for extending pulse-echo sound speed estimation to more challenging \textit{in vivo} imaging situations with significant clutter and sound speed changes.